HR-AI-HUB/hr-ai-hub.github.io/UbiOps SHDG Pipeline/SHDG_UbiOps_Migration_README_V15.md

 - write a local manifest after every submission
 - optionally upload the final manifest to SURF Research Drive

+Congruent `v2` usage:

+- the same helper can also target `shdg-pipeline:v2` for the validated production path by adding `--pipeline-version v2`
+- this keeps the same 13-EPD, manifest, retry, and PDF-reporting workflow while switching only the pipeline version

 What it does:

 - submits requests for the validated 13-file EPD set unless `--epd` is used